Wombosvideo/tw-animate-css/README.md

 ## Usage

 > [!NOTE]
-> The documentation is still in progress and not fully aligned with the current implementation.
+> The documentation is still in progress and **not fully aligned with the current implementation**.
 Please refer to the [original documentation][Original_Plugin_Docs] if anything is missing.

 ### Enter/Exit Animations